ubuntu/ubuntu-project-docs/docs/reference/exception-SnapdUpdates.rst

 The SRU should be requested as usual (`StableReleaseUpdates <StableReleaseUpdates>`__) with the additional note about having the above steps being completed.
+The SRU should be done with a single process bug for this stable release exception, instead of individual bug reports for individual bug fixes.